Maths can look like this.......

 Within Key Stage 1 lessons are designed for mixed ability groups, scaffolding is provided by way of support, concrete apparatus and links to previous learning.
 There is also an expectation that all children can achieve depth at some point within the lesson.

-We access the Power Maths scheme of learning, amongst other material, and the 'Ready to Progress' guidance to inform our long term overview and planning for Maths.
+We access the Power Maths scheme of learning and more recently White Rose, amongst other material, and the 'Ready to Progress' guidance to inform our long term overview and planning for Maths.
 We now spend longer on topic areas, rather than revisiting topics term on term.
 We recognise that a lack of fluency skills can be detrimental to the progress children make when accessing problem-solving activities.
 To address this we build in Retrieval Practice on a weekly basis to ensure fluency skills are revisited and embedded and links to previous learning built upon.

 To support our children’s understanding of mathematical concepts teachers plan for rapid intervention for those that have struggled to grasp a concept.
 This is delivered prior to the next maths lesson, often on the same day the misconception occurred.